uilicious/unofficial-api-guide/README.md

 # Uilicious Somewhat Unofficial API guide

 The following is the not-so-official API guide - what do I mean by that?

-We are not committing to zero api breakages and changes.
-Also I am not maintaining this to the level of what would be considered "industry standard".
+I am not maintaining this to the level of what would be considered "industry standard".
+We are not committing to zero api breakages and changes (though we avoid doing so as much as possible).

+ - so YMMV, and use at your own risk =X

 # First get you ACCESS_KEY